jeostro/renewable_energy_disadvantaged_communities/README.md

 Note: Open QGIS and use the DAC layer, parcel layer, county boundary layer, and dissolved layers to create a map.

 ## Additional Files
-The repository contains an additional file that explains final DAC criteria: “Disadvantaged Communities Criteria Fact Sheet [PDF]” from https://climate.ny.gov/Resources/Disadvantaged-Communities-Criteria
+The repository contains an additional file that explains final DAC criteria: “LMI-daccriteria-fs-1-v2_acc.pdf" from https://climate.ny.gov/Resources/Disadvantaged-Communities-Criteria

 ## Analysis and Results